EOFY Offer: 90% off your plan for your first 3 months

 Revenue = Units sold × Price per unit

-This calculation works for any business that's selling individual products or services at set prices.
+This calculation works for any business selling individual products or services at set prices.

 Depending on your business type, the method for calculating revenue may differ.
 Here's how to adjust your calculation:

-• service-based businesses – for consultants or freelancers, calculate revenue as hourly rate × number of hours worked.
-Under Australian tax law, this can be classified as personal services income (PSI) if more than 50% of the payment for a contract is for an individual's skills or labour
+• service-based businesses: for consultants or freelancers, calculate revenue as hourly rate × number of hours worked.
+Under Australian tax law, this can be classified as personal services income (PSI) if more than 50% of the payment for a contract is for an individual's skills or efforts.

 3. Calculate net revenue